fastly/compute-js-opentelemetry/examples/basic-tracing-example/README.md

-# Basic Example of OpenTelemetry Instrumentation and Tracing on Compute@Edge
+# Basic Example of OpenTelemetry Instrumentation and Tracing on Fastly Compute

-This is an example of using [@fastly/compute-js-opentelemetry](https://github.com/fastly/compute-js-opentelemetry), an implementation of the [OpenTelemetry JavaScript API](https://opentelemetry.io/docs/instrumentation/js/) for Compute@Edge.
+This is an example of using [@fastly/compute-js-opentelemetry](https://github.com/fastly/compute-js-opentelemetry), an implementation of the [OpenTelemetry JavaScript API](https://opentelemetry.io/docs/instrumentation/js/) for Compute.

 ## Run the example